|

 a list of things that I expected of them.

-require a separate insurance recruiters topic pages which I will
+I have a separate insurance recruiters topic pages on this subject. (see below)

 As a footnote, I never had any success with people under 25, single